GiridharRNair/YourDailyRundownBackend/README.md

 1. **User Registration**: Users can register with their first name, last name, email, and select news categories they are interested in.
 This information is stored in a MongoDB database after user validation.

-2. **News Article Summarization**: To provide users with a concise overview of the day's top headlines, the backend retrieves news articles from the New York Times API across various categories.
-It then leverages Google's PaLM AI to generate accurate and informative article summaries.
+2. **News Article Summarization**: To provide users with a concise overview of the day's top headlines, the backend retrieves news articles from the New York Times API across 20 categories.
+It then leverages Google's PaLM 2 AI to generate accurate and informative article summaries.
 This summarization process helps users quickly grasp the key points of each article.

-3. **Email Delivery**: YourDailyRundown ensures that users stay informed by delivering the summarized news articles, from the previous step, to their email inbox.
-Articles are sent out daily at 8 AM CST (13:00 UTC) based on the user's selected preferences and interests.
+3. **Email Delivery**: Send subscribers custom emails, daily at 8 AM CST (13:00 UTC), by retrieving subscriber data, summarizing news articles based on their selected categories (from the previous step), creates HTML email content, and utilizes the SendGrid service for email delivery.

 4. **Unsubscribe**: For users who wish to discontinue the service, YourDailyRundown offers a straightforward unsubscribe option.
-By clicking the unsubscribe link provided in the daily email, users can easily opt out of receiving further newsletters.
+By clicking the unsubscribe button provided in the daily email, users can easily opt out of receiving further newsletters.
 The backend ensures that their information is promptly removed from the database.

 ## Components

 ### `main.py`
-`main.py` is the main Flask application responsible for handling user registration, validation, and unsubscription.
+`main.py` is the main Flask application responsible for handling user registration, validation, updates, and unsubscription.
 It utilizes Flask to create API endpoints and interacts with a MongoDB database to store user information.
 Here's an overview of its API endpoints:

-* `/register_user`: Registers a new user based on JSON data, inserts their information into a MongoDB database, and sends an email for email validation.
+* `/register_user`: Registers a new user by accepting JSON data containing user details.
+It checks for missing fields, duplicates, and sends a validation email if successful.

-* `/update_user_preferences`: Allows existing users to update their preferences using JSON data, updating their information in the database and sending a confirmation email.
+* `/update_user_preferences`: Allows existing users to update their preferences by providing JSON data with their UUID.
+It checks if the user is validated and sends a confirmation email.

-* `/<uuid>/get_user_info`: Retrieves user information, including first name, last name, and categories, and whether they're validated or not based on their UUID.
+* `/<uuid>/get_user_info`: Retrieves user information based on their UUID, including first name, last name, categories, and validation status.

-* `/<uuid>/validate`: Validates a user's email address, updates their validation status, sends a welcome email, and renders a validation success confirmation page.
+* `/<uuid>/validate`: Validates a user's email address using their UUID, updates their validation status, and sends a welcome email upon successful validation.

-* `/unsubscribe`: Unsubscribes users from email notifications, sends their feedback to the developer, and confirms the unsubscription via email.
+* `/unsubscribe`: Unsubscribes users from email notifications and sends feedback to the developer.
+It confirms the unsubscription via email.

 ### `news_summarizer.py`
-`news_summarizer.py` is responsible for summarizing, using Google's PaLM AI, news articles from various categories sourced from the New York Times API, scraped using [News-Please](https://github.com/fhamborg/news-please).
+Summarizes news articles across diverse categories by leveraging the New York Times API to source top articles, employing the [News-Please](https://github.com/fhamborg/news-please) library and a Google AI model (PaLM) for content scraping and summarization.
+Summarized articles are organized in a dictionary, categorized into 20 news categories.
+The code offers configuration settings, adeptly handles API request errors, and incorporates retry mechanisms for managing API request failures.
+Key parameters, such as the number of articles to fetch and retry attempts, are customizable constants situated at the script's outset.
+Furthermore, it adeptly manages API keys and environmental variables through the dotenv library.

 ### `daily_email_distribution.py`
-`daily_email_distribution.py` sends the summarized news articles from `news_summarizer.py` to subscribers via email.
-It retrieves the list of validated subscribers from the MongoDB collection and builds the email content with summarized news articles for the specified categories.
+This Python script loads environment variables, connects to a MongoDB database, and sends daily personalized email newsletters to validated subscribers.
+It retrieves subscriber data, summarizes news articles based on their selected categories (via `news_summarizer.py`), creates HTML email content, and utilizes the SendGrid service for email delivery.
+Invalidated users are initially removed from the database, followed by the creation and dispatch of tailored emails containing summarized news articles to each subscriber's email address.

 ## YAML Files